bebopjmm/dnd5e-campaigns/hunters_of_damned/taskPlanning.md

 ## Prep
 - [ ]  Starting out, local ordinace should prohibit access to Harrowstone

+### Personal Letters from Professor Lorrimor
+Each of the characters will have a personal letter that *should* provide extra motivation satisfying the will request.
+- Torrin: the Professor implores Torrin to continue looking after Kendra and makes reference to new information regarding the Beast of Lepistadt that can be gained from Embreth Daramid in Lepistadt.
+- Ihrin: the Professor has found clues regarding her parentage and has funds allocated to buy out her contract with thieves guild.
+- Ludmilla: the Professor has found clues regarding the pack that attacked her family
+- Calvinus: the Professor pleads with him to reconsider the path he has chosen, but has identified a contact that may aid the warlock in his burning quest.
+- Razvan: the Professor ...

+## Organizations

 ## Gameplay
 - [ ] going to need to rework early trips to Harrowstone to account for local ordinance